segmentio/aws-okta/README.md

 assume_role_ttl = 12h
 ```

+#### Multi-factor Authentication (MFA) configuration

+If you have a single MFA factor configured, that factor will be automatically selected.
+By default, if you have multiple available MFA factors, then you will be prompted to select which one to use.
+However, if you have multiple factors and want to specify which factor to use, you can do one of the following:

+* Specify on the command line with `--mfa-provider` and `--mfa-factor-type`
+* Specify with environment variables `AWS_OKTA_MFA_PROVIDER` and `AWS_OKTA_MFA_FACTOR_TYPE`
+* Specify in your aws config with `mfa_provider` and `mfa_factor_type`

 ## Backends

 We use 99design's keyring package that they use in `aws-vault`.
 Because of this, you can choose between different pluggable secret storage backends just like in `aws-vault`.
 You can either set your backend from the command line as a flag, or set the `AWS_OKTA_BACKEND` environment variable.